Instance complexity of Boolean functions: Instance complexity of some linear threshold functions

 \section{Instance complexity of some linear threshold functions}

 In Section~\ref{sec:symm} we characterized the instance complexity of all symmetric Boolean functions.
 In particular, Theorem~\ref{thm:symmic} shows that $\IC(f) = \DT(f)/\Cmin(f)$ for all symmetric Boolean functions $f$.
 We also showed this bound to hold true for specific graph properties is Section~\ref{sec:graph}.
 This raises the natural question of whether $\IC(f) = \DT(f)/\Cmin(f)$ holds true for \emph{all} Boolean $f$.
 We show in this section that this is not the case in a very strong sense, and exhibit two examples witnessing this.
+The two examples we exhibit belong to the class of \emph{linear threshold functions}: a Boolean function $f : \zone^n \to \zone$ is said to be a linear threshold function if there exist $w_0, w_1, \dots, w_n \in \mathbb{R}$ such that $f(x) = \mathrm{sgn}(w_0 + \sum_{i = 1}^n w_ix_i)$.
+Here, $\mathrm{sgn}(\cdot)$ is defined to the the function that outputs 0 on a negative input, 1 on a positive input, and is undefined when the input equals 0.

-The first example is the Greater-Than function that takes two $n$-bit strings as input and outputs 1 iff the first string is lexicographically larger than the second one. \begin{definition}[Greater-Than] For a positive integer $n$, the Greater-Than function on $2n$ inputs, denoted $\GT_n$, is defined by

-\end{definition} The second example is the Odd-Max-Bit function that takes an $n$-bit string as input and outputs 1 iff the right-most variable with value 1 has an odd index. \begin{definition}[Odd-Max-Bit] For a positive integer $n$, the Odd-Max-Bit function on $n$ inputs, denoted $\OMB_n$, is defined by
+The first example is the Greater-Than function that takes two $n$-bit strings as input and outputs 1 iff the first string is lexicographically larger than the second one. \begin{definition}[Greater-Than] For a positive integer $n$, the Greater-Than function on $2n$ inputs, denoted $\GT_n$, is defined by $\GT_n(x_1, \dots, x_n, y_1, \dots, y_n) = 1$ iff the integer whose binary representation is $x_n \dots, x_1$ is strictly larger than the integer whose binary representation is $y_n, \dots, y_1$. \end{definition} The second example is the Odd-Max-Bit function that takes an $n$-bit string as input and outputs 1 iff the right-most variable with value 1 has an odd index. \begin{definition}[Odd-Max-Bit] For a positive integer $n$, the Odd-Max-Bit function on $n$ inputs, denoted $\OMB_n$, is defined by

 Define $\OMB(0^n) = 0$. \end{definition}